Garden & Pool

 • Disruption of Microbial Activity: High salt levels in the soil can also negatively affect soil microbial activity, reducing the beneficial interactions between plants and soil microbes.
 This disruption can further impact the overall health and nutrient cycling in the surrounding ecosystem.

 To avoid these issues, monitor the salt concentration in your saltwater pool regularly.
 Use a saltwater test kit to measure the salt level and make adjustments as necessary to keep it within the recommended range.
+When adding salt, I like to add about 90% of what the calculator indicates, then test again.
+With the updated salt level in PPM, use the calculator again to find out if you need to add a small amount more.
+If you follow this procedure over-adding salt likely will not occur.

 Additionally, follow the manufacturer’s guidelines and recommendations for your specific saltwater system to ensure the pool operates effectively and safely.